 Welcome to our warning regarding WhatsApp scams.
-By reading this resource, you will gain the knowledge to protect yourself from being defrauded through WhatsApp.
-Please share it with your friends and family to keep them safe as well.
+This resource will teach you to protect yourself from being defrauded through WhatsApp.
+Please share it with your friends and family to keep them safe.

 WhatsApp is a popular messaging app owned by Meta Platforms, Inc. (formerly known as Facebook, Inc.).

-Launched in 2009, WhatsApp is now one of the most popular communication tools in the world with billions of people using it.
+Launched in 2009, WhatsApp is now one of the most popular communication tools globally, with billions of people using it.

-WhatsApp offers features such as text messaging, voice and video calls, and media sharing.
+WhatsApp offers text messaging, voice and video calls, and media-sharing features.

 Overview of WhatsApp Scams